-The Wellbeing curriculum is delivered throughout the school.
-Focussing in the Primary section on “Respect” and “Kindness”, and then developed into the Secondary section as three pillars: “Engage”, “Relate” and “Shine”.
+Student wellbeing is a key focus throughout our school.
+The cornerstones of the Wellbeing curriculum in the Primary School are ‘Respect’ and ‘Kindness’.
+These key values are developed into Secondary as three pillars: ‘Engage’, ‘Relate’ and ‘Shine’.
 Cultural identity is a key component of the programme.

-Shine, firstly, is a metaphor for good health and concerns choices students make to keep themselves physically well and safe.
-Secondly, it refers to the celebration of achievement of self and also of others.
+Shine, firstly, is a metaphor for good health and relates to the choices students make to keep themselves physically well and safe.
+Secondly, it refers to the celebration of the achievement of self and also of others.

 IB Learner Profile